-People that think about anything specific because they want to rather than because they have to are the luckiest ones in this life.
+People that think about anything because they want to rather than because they have to are the luckiest ones in this life.
 I only have direct experience in science, so I will qualify this statement by saying that a true scientist that has the time and the chance of thinking about whatever she or he wants is among the luckiest people in the world.

-I will then become that purest of thinkers, the amateur.
+If I ever retire from thinking for a living I will then become that purest of thinkers, the amateur.

 In those same lines, another type of thinkers that I believe share the advantage of not having to “retire” are writers (this is hardly an original thought of mine; look here).

 Again, in a way similar to how I define a true scientist, I choose to define a true writer as someone who has “something to say” and itches to say it in writing so others can read about it.
 The beauty about being a writer is that in most cases you are quite never done; there’s always something else to say and a true writer goes at it with gusto.